Chayapol-c/Chayapol-c/README.md

 ## Nice to see you

-Senior software and knowledge engineering student from Kasetsart University interested in web application development, especially frontend development.
+Fresh graduated Software and Knowledge Engineering student from Kasetsart University interested in web application development, especially frontend development.
 I want to learn new knowledge and improve myself.

 ## Languages and Tools